MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/03_the_game1_file/index.md

 <figure><img src="./images/solitaire.webp" alt="Figure 3-2: Windows XP Solitaire Win Screen."><figcaption><p><em>Figure 3-2: Windows XP Solitaire Win Screen.</em></p></figcaption></figure>

-While this can make for a neat effect, it's not something you want all the time.
+While this can make for a neat effect, it is not something you want all the time.
 So, the screen is cleared and refilled with a solid color.
 You can test this yourself by modifying the code to use a different color, such as [Color.MonoGameOrange](xref:Microsoft.Xna.Framework.Color.MonoGameOrange), then running the game. (yes, there is a MonoGame Orange color).

 Each time the game loops completes and the game is drawn to the screen, we call this a *frame*.
 So if MonoGame is running the game loop at 60 frames per second, that means it is performing and update and a render of each frame in 16ms.
 Notice that both the [Update](xref:Microsoft.Xna.Framework.Game.Update(Microsoft.Xna.Framework.GameTime)) and the [Draw](xref:Microsoft.Xna.Framework.Game.Draw(Microsoft.Xna.Framework.GameTime)) methods both receive a parameter of the type [GameTime](xref:Microsoft.Xna.Framework.GameTime).
 The [GameTime](xref:Microsoft.Xna.Framework.GameTime) parameter provides a snapshot of the timing values for the game, including the amount of time that it took for the previous frame to execute.
 This is commonly referred to as the *delta time*.